 Co-chairs: Pascal Gambardella (email@example.com) and David Lounsbury (firstname.lastname@example.org)

-Using psychological and social processes in System Dynamics models can lead to a deeper understanding of a problem’s causes.
-It can enhance theory and practice in psychology and other social disciplines.
+We explore the use of psychological and social processes in System Dynamics models.
+They lead to a deeper understanding of a problem.
+And enhance theory and practice in psychology, history and other social disciplines.
 We support members through a variety of initiatives.
 These include networking, education, collaborative modeling projects, and manuscript consultation and review.
-Our members are diverse, with training and expertise in social and behavioral science, mathematics, physics, business management, public health, public relations and marketing, and psychology.
+Our members are diverse.
+Their expertise includes social science, mathematics, physics, public health and psychology.

 Modeling Psycho-Social Dynamics Workshop and Resources

 Many System Dynamics models need psychological and sociological constructs to achieve their purpose.
 These constructs include intangibles like trust, motivation, and morale.
 This workshop describes the modeling activities designed to incorporate these constructs into stock-and-flow structures.